-KING ISLAND LANDCARE GROUP has had a name change in 2021.
-It was formerly known as King Island Natural Resource Management group (KINRM), which was formed in 1996.
+KING ISLAND LANDCARE GROUP had a name change in 2021.
+It was formerly known as King Island Natural Resource Management group (KINRM).

 The King Island Natural Resources Management Group (KINRMG) was formed in 1996, with representatives from island Landcare Groups, the King Island Council, Parks and Wildlife, King Island District High School and the general community.

 KILG are now able to accept tax deductible donations.
 DONATE TO KING ISLAND LANDCARE GROUP

 Thanks to Landcare Tasmania for their support to use their Deductible Gift Recipient facility

 The King Island Natural Resource Management Strategy 2010-2020 (referred to as the Strategy) guides the activities of KINRM.

 The Strategy focuses on what can be achieved on King Island in natural resource management, and how best to achieve these goals for King Island’s asset areas of Land, Biodiversity, Coast and Water.
 The goals have been developed with input from the community, interested groups and the KINRMG.

 The Strategy is divided into three sections: Introduction; Strategic Plan; and Implementation Plan.
 It has been developed to be used by anyone with an interest in King Island to help collaboratively guide King Island’s natural resource management.